IAccessible/IAccessible.github.io/index.md

   - image_path : "assets/materials/images2.jpg"
     title: "Start accessibility assessment"
     url: "assessment"
-    btn_label : "Learn more about Assessments"
+    btn_label : "More about assessments"
     excerpt: |
       Use a team of expert assistive technology users with lived experience of disabilities to assess your web and mobile applications against WCAG 2.1 & section 508 standards for compliance.
   - image_path : "assets/materials/images2.jpg"
     url: "design"
-    btn_label : "Learn more about design reviews"
+    btn_label : "More about design reviews"
     title: Design accessible experiences
     excerpt: |
-      Did you know, you can prevent over 60% of accessibility bugs by considering accessibility during the design of your applications?
+      Did you know, you can prevent 60% of accessibility bugs during the design of your applications?
       Build an accessible and usable   product  right the first time and save costly bug fixes later.
   - image_path : "assets/materials/images2.jpg"
     url: "trainings"
-    btn_label : "Learn more about trainings"
+    btn_label : "More about trainings"
-    title: Become accessibility experts
+    title: Become an accessibility expert
     excerpt: |
       Sign-up for our workshops and hands-on training on how to create accessible web and mobile applications.
 We customize them to your specific needs and meet the learners where they are.